Adsmurai/Currency/README.md

 ## Troubleshooting

-We haven't faced any interesting problem related with this library, if you are struggling to make it work, send an email to andreu@adsmurai.com (and we'll update this section).
+We haven't faced any interesting problem related with this library, if you are struggling to make it work, open an issue on the issue tracker (and we'll update this section).